 Players will build virus genomes by drag-and-dropping collectable blocks representing viral genes; these will code for different traits like mode of transmission, virulence level and symptom types.
 Viruses created by players will jump between species on a ‘small planet’ with layers representing ecological niches (treetops, ground, aquatic) populated by different species of interacting hosts.
 Virus host shifts will depend on the ecological interactions and relatedness of hosts.
 Players will be able to mutate and compete their viruses to see how natural selection shapes virus evolution.

-We launch with a workshop in April 2017 to co-research virus genetics and structure, and to use craft approaches to explore ways of building modifiable viral structures for informing the tangible interface design.
-Email us at kernow[at]fo.am if you'd like be involved.
+We launched with a workshop in April 2017 to co-research virus genetics and structure, and use craft approaches to explore ways of building modifiable viral structures for informing the tangible interface design.